-We use teleseismic P-wave data from earthquakes with Mw $\geq 5.0$ and epicentral distances within 30°-95° from the centre of the array (total 1970 events) to produce radial component P-wave receiver functions (RFs).
-After the sensor misorientation correction (Section 2.1), we rotate the seismograms to get the radial and transverse components and apply the time-domain iterative deconvolution method (Ligorria and Ammon, 1999), choosing a time window of [-20 s, 60 s] relative to the direct P-wave arrival time.
-A low-pass Gaussian filter with the width factor of 3 (pulse width $\sim$ 1 s) is used to suppress high-frequency noise in the RFs.
-Move-out corrections of both the time and amplitude of RFs are made to a reference slowness of 0.06 s/km based on the Ps phase generated from the P-to-S conversions off Moho.
+We use teleseismic P-wave data from earthquakes with $M{\rm w} \geq 5.0$ and epicentral distances within 30°-95° from the centre of the array (total 1970 events) to produce radial component P-wave RFs.
+After the sensor misorientation correction (Section 2.1), we rotate the seismograms to get the radial and transverse components and apply the time-domain iterative deconvolution method (Ligorria & Ammon 1999), choosing a time window of [-20 s, 60 s] relative to the direct P-wave arrival time.
+This process utilizes an iterative linear inversion algorithm to perform the deconvolution in the time domain with an assumption that the resulting RF is a sum of Gaussian pulses.
+Under perfect circumstances, the convolution of the resulting RF with the vertical component will reproduce the radial component.
+However, the assumptions used in the deconvolution process prohibits the recovery to be perfect, and we can further use the recovery rate as a step of RF quality control, which will discussed in the next paragraph.
+A low-pass Gaussian filter with the width factor of 3 (pulse width ~ 1 s) is used to suppress high-frequency noise in the RFs.
+Move-out corrections of both the time and amplitude of RFs are made to a reference slowness of 0.06 s km-1 based on the Ps phase generated from the P-to-S conversions off Moho.

 Following Shen et al. (2013a), we impose several selection criteria.
-(1) Based on the analysis of Section 2.1, the estimated component azimuths from analyzing the particle motions of teleseismic P-waves should be stable over time.
+(1) Based on the analysis of Section 2.1, the estimated component azimuths from analysing the particle motions of teleseismic P-waves should be stable over time.
 We find, however, that 30 stations show inconsistency in the estimated component azimuths during some time periods, among which seven are identified as erroneous stations with possible instrument errors because the estimated component azimuths scatter during the entire deployment time.
 This may result from abnormal instrument responses.
 We discard the RFs during such suspicious abnormal times before further analysis.
 Note that the criteria we impose on the H/V ratio measurements already have largely eliminated the measurements during the suspicious abnormal times, so we do not apply this additional quality control to H/V ratio measurements, except for rejection of these seven erroneous stations.
 (2) As discussed in Section 2.2, we also discard the RFs during suspicious abnormal time periods recognized by the H/V ratio analysis.
-(3) Only those RFs that produce a match between the radial and vertical components greater than 80% in the iterative deconvolution process are used in later analyses.
+(3) We discard RFs whose product with the vertical component seismogram poorly approximates the radial component (<80 per cent recovery rate of the observed power in the radial seismogram).
 (4) We delete RFs with abnormal values: the amplitude of RFs should be less than 1 and the value at zero time should be positive.
 (5) We further remove inconsistent RFs by comparing them with the RF averaged over back-azimuthal groups (the 2-norm distance should be less than 0.1).
 On average, about 160 RFs are selected for each station.

-Shen et al. (2013a,b) proposed the "harmonic stripping" method in which raw single-event RFs that pass quality control are fit by a truncated harmonic function $H(\theta,t)$ as follows:
+Shen et al. (2013a,b) proposed the 'harmonic stripping' method in which raw single-event RFs that pass quality control are fit by a truncated harmonic function $H(\theta, t)$ as follows:

-$$H(\theta,t) = A_0(t) + A_1(t)\sin[\theta + \theta_1(t)] + A_2(t)\sin[2\theta + \theta_2(t)]$$ (1)
+$$H(\theta, t) = A_0(t) + A_1(t)\sin[\theta + \theta_1(t)] + A_2(t)\sin[2\theta + \theta_2(t)],$$ (1)